Alemi7523/Alemi7523.github.io/index.md

 A poison type works great for Azumarill and Meganium, while fighting or fairy should work great for Zoroark.

 Once we have won, Emma will ask us to look underneath the candelabra in the Prestige Room, but that is for later, now we need to go to upstairs and enter the central door to reach the Castle Library.
 Here, read a book on the purple bookshelf.
 There is a not for you here, so time to visit the Castle Garden at the west.
-You will see a scene with Naved and Emma.
+You will see a scene with Neved and Emma.

 On the Castle Garden go up until you can go left, and up the first time you can, walk to the single tree at the top, the one that seems to be blocking the way.
 It doesn’t actually block it, so you will reach the secret area and trigger a scene with Saki.